 - Short Pump Middle was one of 9 in Va. that earned a Governor’s Award for Educational Excellence.

-Nearly 70 private and parochial elementary and secondary schools have enrollment of more than 13,000 students in the Richmond Region, with many private high schools serving as college preparatory schools.
+Nearly 70 private and parochial schools have enrollment of more than 13,000 students in the Richmond Region, with many private high schools such as The Collegiate School and The St. Christopher’s School serving as college preparatory schools.
 The International Baccalaureate program, study abroad, community service, and military training are available at most institutions.

 Special weekend and evening schools offering classes in language and culture have been created by the local German, Chinese, and Japanese communities.